 Honoring the Past, Respecting the Present, Championing the Future

-Vesper Concerts began on September 25, 1988, with one concert to dedicate the newly-installed Hutching-McFarland-Beaudry organ at Presbyterian Church of the Cross.
+Vesper Concerts began on September 25, 1988, with a single concert to dedicate the newly-installed Hutching-McFarland-Beaudry organ at Presbyterian Church of the Cross.
 A program of chamber music in what would become the Organ Vesper Series, then Vesper Concerts in 2011, was played by a group of Omaha musicians named for the occasion, The Organ+Plus Chamber Players.
-In the thirty years that followed, Vesper Concerts has showcased local, national, and international talent, including nearly 200 concerts by hundreds of performers and many ensembles, both large and small.
+In the thirty-one years that followed, Vesper Concerts has showcased local, national, and international talent, including nearly 250 concerts by hundreds of performers and many ensembles, both large and small.

-Chamber Music is making a big comeback in America, as audiences look to make a personal connection with both musicians and their music and seek smaller venues for concerts.
+Chamber Music is a vital part of the performing arts, as audiences look to make a personal connection with both musicians and their music and seek smaller venues for concerts.
 Vesper Concerts looks forward to presenting multi-disciplinary and diverse chamber music ensembles, offering new compositions, and making a connection to the Omaha community and beyond through music education and outreach.
 We look forward to the next thirty years.